DEADLINE:

 As four of the 18 awards are reserved for international business or economic coverage, the judges encourage applicants with an interest in these sectors to provide work samples that demonstrate a strong understanding of global economic topics such as trade, finance, emerging markets, immigration or climate and public health issues.

-The Scholar Awards reception will be held in New York City in late February or early March 2025 and will be part of a two-day series of events including relevant training and networking with professional journalists.
+The Scholar Awards reception will be held in New York City in March 2025 and will be part of a two-day series of events including relevant training and networking with professional journalists.
 Winners are required to participate.
 In addition, winners become members of the Overseas Press Club.
 Winners will be contacted by mid-January and posted on our website.

 All applications with resume, cover letter and work samples should be emailed to foundation@opcofamerica.org.